expos-model/ExposR/README.md

 The EXPOS model estimates topographic exposure to hurricane winds as a function of wind direction and inflection angle.

-The input file is assumed to be a raster file in GeoTiff format with missing values represented by zero.
+The input elevation file is assumed to be a raster file in GeoTiff format with missing values represented by zero.
 Cells may be rectangular but horizontal and vertical units must be the same.
 Columns are assumed to be closely aligned with true north.
 The name of the input file is assumed to be "dem.tif".

 The output file is a raster file in GeoTiff format with the following values:
 0 = missing data, 1 = protected, 2 = exposed.
 Output files are named "expos-xxx-yy.tif"